-This is such a cool idea.
+This is such a cool idea!
 It’s a custom bracelet of a soundwave rendered in 3D.
 The bracelet is “designed” by the waveform of the message it encodes.
-And they’re a steal of a deal at $18.

-The bracelets are part of the Sound Advice Project, a teen anti-drug abuse initiative, geared at getting parents to talk to their kids.
-The idea is that, as a parent, you record some message to your child (“Drugs are bad, m’kay”) and he or she carries that message with them at all times.
-Not sure that giving a 3D model of a soundwave is really the most direct way of talking to your kids, but it sure gets points for creativity and conceptual chutzpah.
+The bracelets were originally part of the Sound Advice Project, a teen anti-drug abuse initiative, geared at getting parents to talk to their kids.
+The idea is that, as a parent, you record some message to your child (“Drugs are bad, m’kay?”) and he or she carries that message with them at all times.
+Not sure that giving a 3D model of a soundwave is really the most direct way of talking to your kids about drugs, but it sure gets points for creativity and conceptual chutzpah.

 It does say on the second part where it says “find your words” that you can choose anything to say to record for a bracelet even if it isn’t drug related.